Streampunk/beamengine/README.md

 * A resilient media-aware cache of media data structured ready for processing by FFmpeg libraries that can be backed by file or object stores;
 * Stateless clients providing access to the cache through the _Content Beam API_, an HTTP/S API for transporting media data, pushed and pulled, compressed or uncompressed;
-* Job queues allowing multiple worker clients to carry out media transformations just-in-time, on local systems or via serverless compute like AWS Lambda.
+* Job queues allowing multiple worker clients to carry out media transformations just-in-time, on the local systems, distributed across other nodes or via serverless compute like AWS Lambda.

 The engine comes in the form of a web server application that provides access to read and write data stored in the underlying Redis cache, which may be a single Redia instance or a cluster of master/slave Redis instances.
 Also included are some extendible worker clients, supporting clients and the ability to trigger work based on some simple rules.